LiveWithTrance/DS5690Presentation/README.md

 ## Critical Analysis
 ### Limitations and Ethical Considerations

 Like other large language models, Baichuan 2 also faces ethical challenges.
-It’s prone to biases and toxicity, especially given that much of its training data originates from the internet.
+It’s prone to biases andtoxicity, especially given that much of its training data originates from the internet.
 Despite our best efforts to mitigate these issues using benchmarks like Toxigen (Hartvigsen et al., 2022), the risks cannot be eliminated, and toxicity tends to increase with model size.
 Moreover, the knowledge of
 Baichuan 2 models is static and can be outdated or incorrect, posing challenges in fields that require